fossas/fossa-cli/docs/integrations/dotnet.md

-# NuGet (.NET)
+# .NET

 ## Installation

-NuGet support in FOSSA CLI only depends on the presence of nuget manifest files in the directory.
+.NET support in FOSSA CLI only depends on the presence of .NET related manifest files in the directory.

 ## Configuration